mv-jackson/java-api-framework/README.md

 # DWP test api framework

 This framework interogates a public api and is written in Java.
+Developed using the IntelliJ IDE

 1. Clone the repository
 2. The test are executed from the restassured package - cd java/restassured/ for the project